Blood farms in Argentina and Uruguay

-During our investigations about horsemeat import we were confronted with further cruel practices involving horses in Uruguay and Argentina: blood farms.
+During our investigations regarding the importation of horsemeat we were confronted with further cruel practices involving horses in Uruguay and Argentina: blood farms.
 Places, where the blood of thousands of pregnant mares is extracted without regard for their health and welfare.
-Their blood contains the hormone PMSG (Pregnant Mare Serum Gonadotropin), which is used in Europe to stimulate and synchronise oestrus in pigs and other farm animals.
+Their blood contains the hormone PMSG (Pregnant Mare Serum Gonadotropin), which is used in Europe to stimulate and synchronise oestrus in farmed animals, such as sows or dairy cows.
 PMSG can also be used to induce superovulation, which results in larger litter sizes, or to induce puberty in sows.

-New video footage from January and April 2018 proves that nothing has changed since 2015, despite the allegations of import companies and authorities to have taken control of the situation with new manuals and audits.
-Pregnant mares are still most brutally abused during the blood extraction process.
-Injured, sick or emaciated mares still do not receive veterinary treatment but are left to fend for themselves on vast forest pastures.
+Investigations from January and April 2018 prove that nothing has changed since 2015, despite the allegations of import companies and authorities to have taken control of the situation with new manuals and audits.
+Video footage shows: Pregnant mares are still most brutally abused during the blood extraction process.
+Injured, sick or emaciated mares still do not receive veterinary treatment but are left to fend for themselves in vast forested pastures.

 We believe that European consumers should be informed about this business and the suffering of blood mares.
-Our main goals are raising public awareness and achieving an EU-wide import ban on PMSG as well as a ban on the use of the hormone in piglet production.
+Our main goals are raising public awareness and achieving an EU-wide import ban on PMSG from South America as well as a ban on the use of the hormone in European animal farming.

 PMSG production in Germany